MCW Metrocab: Metrocab TTT

 In March 2000, a revised Metrocab was launched as the Metrocab TTT.
-The TTT was advertised to contain 700 improvements over the original Metrocab including new front design, new engine and the end of the fibreglass construction.
-Shortly after the launch of the new model, ownership of the Metrocab company passing from Reliant to Hooper and then on to Kamkorp.
-Production ceased in 2004 when the company went into administration, and was restarted in 2005 at a rate of one vehicle per week, but all production eventually ceased for good in April 2006.
+The TTT was advertised as containing 700 improvements over the original Metrocab, including a new front design, new engine and the end of the fibreglass construction.
+Shortly after the launch of the new model, ownership of the Metrocab company passed from Reliant to Hooper and then to Kamkorp.
+Production ceased in 2004 when the company went into administration, and was restarted in 2005 at a rate of one vehicle per week,.
+Production finally ceased for good in April 2006.

 Vehicle features

 The TTT featured a Toyota 2L-T turbodiesel engine.
 The 2.4-litre (2,446 cc) four-cylinder engine produced 66 kW at 3,500 rpm and torque of 218 Nm.
 The TTT was 4505 mm long and 1755 mm high, and had a kerb weight of 1955 kg.
 Vinyl seats were standard, with available velour interior.
 There was also a Lux Pack available, including chromed wheel trim, carpeting in the rear, body mouldings, and other additional equipment such as a CD players and velour trim.